bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 9. Syntax Highlighting In Website

 A lot of websites show code on their platform.
 So for making the code look clean and attractive, syntax highlighting is necessary.
 In this project [highlight.js](https://highlightjs.org/) is used for syntax highlighting and [clipboard.js](https://clipboardjs.com/) is used for copying the code to clipboard.
+As an example i have highlighted only three languages in the project but highlight.js offers highlighting for many other languages.
 Using these libraries is simple and doesn't require much time.

 ## :fountain_pen:  React-Projects-Description
 ### 1. Add Random Colored Div